jdriselvato/GemLog-Client/README.md

 # Special thanks

-- Q for introducing me to Gemini
+- Q for introducing me to Gemini and app icon
 - Whoever made gemlog.blue
 - My wife for letting me working on this during the late hours of 02/24/2023